IBM/IBM-Spectrum-Scale-Security-Posture/README.md

 Once the above command completes as expected, add the command in `corntab -e`

-### Step 7: Add the sample kibana_dashboard.ndjson file into Kibana i.e Login to Kiaban GUI page -> Go to "Management" Section -> Kibana -> Saved Objects -> Click on Import Saved Objects and then upload the kibana_dashboard.ndjson -> Move to Dashboard and look for pictorials.
+### Step 7: Update Kibana
+Add the sample kibana_dashboard.ndjson file into Kibana i.e Login to Kiaban GUI page -> Go to "Management" Section -> Kibana -> Saved Objects -> Click on Import Saved Objects and then upload the kibana_dashboard.ndjson -> Move to Dashboard and look for pictorials.

 ### Note: